Armdale: Geography

 Armdale borders the southern part of an isthmus connecting the Halifax Peninsula with the larger Chebucto Peninsula, and is at the head of the Northwest Arm.
 The neighbourhood extends shortly up the Herring Cove Road, Purcell's Cove Road, and St. Margaret's Bay Road.
 For a small distance, the neighbourhood borders the Canadian National Railway tracks that lead to downtown Halifax.

-Demographics

-Although a well-established neighbourhood within the community of Halifax, Armdale does not have any demographic estimates.